nejcm/bundle-size-reporter-action/README.md

 ## Outputs

-The action will post a comment with differences and an action summary.
+The action will post an action summary and a comment with bundle size differences.